Anthony O'Neill

-Anthony O'Neill, born in Melbourne Australia in 1964, is a writer of fiction.
+Anthony O'Neill is an Australian fiction novelist.

 Early life

-O'Neill's father was a policeman and his mother, from whom he inherited a 'rich strain of Scottish blood', was a stenographer.
+O'Neill was born in Melbourne in 1964.
+His father was a policeman and his mother, from whom he inherited a 'rich strain of Scottish blood', was a stenographer.
 Educated at the Christian Brothers College in St Kilda, he went straight into the workforce after school and devoted himself to his passion, writing.
 O'Neill has described his journey to publication as 'unspeakably long'.

 Writing and film career

 In October 2014, 20th Century Fox preemptively purchased the film rights to his unpublished science fiction novel The Dark Side.
 The book was acquired for publication by Simon & Schuster at the Frankfurt Book Fair, and was published in 2016.